Alfalfa Green Research

 To test the effectiveness of Alfalfa Green soil nutrition, a small experiment was designed to measure growth.
 Alfalfa Green was applied to approximately four acres of sour cherries, consisting of 6 cultivars and approximately 2100 plants.
 As well as a control treatment, applications equivalent to 1 mt/ac, 2 mt/ac, 3 mt/ac, and 4 mt/ac.
-It was concluded that the slow release nature of Alfalfa Green did not impact the growth during the season of application, and that a fall application may have more impact.
+It was concluded that the slow release nature of Alfalfa Green provides steady release of nutrients without risk of fertilizer burn

 Alfalfa Green in Composting Systems

-Alfalfa Green was compared to common household "Green" ingredients (a.k.a nitrogen sources) such as grass clippings and coffee grounds.
+Alfalfa Green was compared to common household “Green” ingredients (a.k.a nitrogen sources) such as grass clippings and coffee grounds.
 The nitrogen sources were layered with vegetable scraps and sawdust in about C:N ratio of about 30:1, then mixed together and watered.
 Internal temperatures were taken several times a week to monitor microbial activity, and the systems were either watered or drained to maintain an even moisture level.
 At the end of the 90-day trial period the Alfalfa Green compost system had already finished composting, and the grass clippings and coffee grounds systems were mid-process.
 The control system had just gotten started composting.
 In addition, the Alfalfa Green had temperatures consistently higher than the other systems.
-This may be a result of there being more material in the Alfalfa Green system than the others, making it less susceptible to ambient temperatures.
-However, this would only account for part of the difference in temperature, and the experiment validates the need for a larger, more in-depth study.
+The experiment validates the need for a larger, more in-depth study.